The Role and Responsibilities of a University and its Students

 Because Drexel is an institution of higher education, you should know that it is not subject to all of the laws and regulations that apply to students in elementary, middle and high schools.
 For example, those schools are generally responsible for the welfare of the students entrusted to their care, and are typically obligated to provide services and plans that address their students' medical needs.

 So it is with the health and disability services that Drexel offers.
-We have a student health clinic on Drexel's University City Campus, which has limited hours of operation and provides limited services.
+We have a student health center on Drexel's University City Campus, which has limited hours of operation and provides limited services.
 Several excellent hospitals where students needing more intensive care can quickly be seen are in the immediate vicinity of campus.
 For those services, each student needs to make his or her own arrangements, and it is the student's responsibility and decision as to whether or not he or she will follow the advice and recommendations of the health care providers.
-This webpage provides links to help students locate some of these health care providers.

 Our programs of education are accessible to students with disabilities.
-However, it is the responsibility of each student who needs a reasonable accommodation to contact the Office of Disability Services to have their request considered.
+However, it is the responsibility of each student who needs a reasonable accommodation to contact Disability Resources to have their request considered.

 The medical information the student shares with his or her health care provider is confidential and protected by federal and state privacy laws.
 With limited exceptions, such information is not generally known to the University.
-Other federal privacy laws, such as the Family Education Rights and Privacy Act, may also restrict the University from sharing information about a student with parents, spouses or significant others.
+Other federal privacy laws, such as the Family Educational Rights and Privacy Act (FERPA), may also restrict the University from sharing information about a student with parents, spouses or significant others.
 Students can grant others access to that information by signing the appropriate form.

 In higher education, students are treated as adults.
 At Drexel, vast opportunities and great challenges await our students.
 The life of our students takes place in a fast-paced and rigorous academic environment, and students are expected to balance the many academic, employment, cultural and social opportunities available to them to get the most out of their college experience.
 We are delighted that you are interested in coming to Drexel and want you to succeed in accomplishing your goals as a Drexel student.
 Your success will depend upon how well you assume your responsibility to get the most out of your higher education experience.